graasp/graasp-app-insulation-simulator/README.md

 - **Upgrade to MUI 6**: This may resolve the conflict, so it's worth testing.
 - **Use the `Box` component with a `div`**: Replace Box with `<Box component="div">...</Box>` to mitigate the issue.
 - **Avoid using `Box` altogether**: Instead, opt for the `Stack` component, which may provide a suitable alternative without conflicts.

+### Simulation doesn't work without the 3D House

+To simplify the code, I moved the responsibility of registering house components (walls and windows) directly to the 3D models.
+This aimed to avoid duplicating logic for handling both the 3D representation and the definition of house components.

+However, this introduced a problem.
+When hiding the house to display graphics, the unmounting of its components (walls and windows) removes them from the simulation.
+Also, changes like modifying the number of floors aren't applied until the house is displayed again.

+Two solutions exist:

+- Prevent unmounting by using visibility: hidden in CSS.
+- Decouple the logic and 3D representation.

+Due to time constraints, I chose the first solution.
+The second solution, while ideal, would be preferable given more time.